jtmenchaca/quickcompare/README.md

 ```

 By default, the binary/categorical columns are compared across groups
-using the Chi square test or the Fisher’s Exact test, depending on the
+using the Chi-square test or the Fisher’s Exact test, depending on the
 count of results.
 If there are no observations for a given subgroup, no
 p-value is provided (consider comparing across sub-groups that all have
 at least one observation in a separate analysis).